-Consumer Service Center: The Program will maintain a toll-free telephone number to address eligible consumer's questions regarding the Program, deregulation, the opt-out process, price information and other issues eligible consumers may raise.
+Consumer Service Center: The Program will maintain a toll-free telephone number to address Applicable Consumer's questions regarding the Program, deregulation, the opt-out process, price information and other issues Applicable Consumers may raise.

 Website: All information regarding the Program will be posted on the Program's website, which is linked to the website of the Municipality.
 The Program website will have links to the website of the Local Distribution Company, the Public Utilities Commission and the Competitive Supplier.